Malicoat, Philip Cecil

 - Philip Cecil Malicoat letters from Edwin Dickinson, 1927-1966

-- Image Gallery items from other collections related to Malicoat, Philip Cecil
+- Image and Media Gallery items from other collections related to Malicoat, Philip Cecil

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Philip Cecil Malicoat, 1975 Oct.
 31, Archives of American Art, Smithsonian Institution.